 - You create personalized content that appeals to your unique audience.
 If you’ve been struggling to create content that compels users to take action, building out a digital marketing funnel will give you the chance to create a piece of content that’s tailored specifically to them, improving user experience and increasing your chances of turning them into a paying customer.

-- You make the most of the traffic that you’re generating through your marketing efforts.
+- You make the most of the traffic that you’re generating through your marketing initiatives.
 The end goal for most businesses isn’t an increase in traffic – it’s an increase in revenue.
-Get a higher return on investment (ROI) on your marketing campaigns with a profitable digital marketing funnel.
+Get a higher return on investment (ROI) on your campaigns with a profitable digital marketing funnel.

 How Does a Digital Marketing Funnel Work?